Menu

 By bringing representatives of these conditions and issues together under the umbrella of a single coalition, we will allow for a stronger, more effective patient voice to raise awareness, and more importantly drive solutions that include a renewed push for data collection and analysis, implementation of quality improvement initiatives, policy solutions, and integration of the patient voice in all initiatives which address this growing national problem.

-Together with our partner organizations, MoMMA’s Voices lead the way to train and support patient advocates through in-person and virtual training opportunities to share their lived experience effectively.
+Together with our partner organizations, MoMMAs Voices lead the way to train and support patient advocates through in-person and virtual training opportunities to share their lived experience effectively.
 We then help match-make qualified patient representatives with states and hospitals working toward QI to improve healthcare for all moms and their babies.

 There are many benefits to working with patient and family partners in quality improvement work, including:

-• Patient and family partners also improve safety.
+• Patient Family Partners improve safety.

 Looking for a patient representative for your quality improvement initiative?
 Contact MoMMAs Voices today.